SCCAN Mission Statement

 - We pressed both the City Council and Board of Supervisors to adopt Emergency Climate Resolutions. details

-- We “lobby” officials to encourage adoption of needed regulations to reduce greenhouse gas emissions , including electrification, and Climate – Smart agriculture support.
+- We “lobby” officials to encourage adoption of needed regulations to reduce greenhouse gas emissions , including electrification, and Climate – Smart agriculture support, carbon neutral target dates and Green New Deal plans.

-- We also teach Climate Change in public schools and are involved in local teacher training. see our education pages – includes teacher resources, lessons, powerpoints, videos etc.
+- We also teach Climate Change in public schools and are involved in local teacher training. see our education pages – includes teacher resources, lessons including online lessons, powerpoints, videos etc.

 - Public Communication includes posting events on the Community Calendar http://www.santacruzcommunitycalendar.org/, emailing approx. weekly event updates – also posted, appearing on or hosting local radio programs, attending and tabling at many educational/information events, and co-ordinating with other Climate Action groups.